Huamango: Otomí Demonym origin

-As with most ethnonyms used to refer to native peoples of Mexico, the "Otomi" term is not native of the referenced village.
+As with most ethnonyms used to refer to native peoples of Mexico, the "Otomi" term is not native of the referenced people.
 "Otomi" is a term that derives from the Nahuatl source "otómitl", a word in the language of the ancient Aztecs meaning "who walks with arrows", although authors such as Wigberto Jiménez Moreno have translated it as "bird hunter with arrows" (flechador de pájaros).
 Also it is plausible that the demonym is derived from the name Oton, a leader of this people in prehispanic times.
 According to the members of the Otomi people the term, "Otomi" is pejorative, associated with an image derived from colonial and Nahua sources where the Otomi are presented as indolent and lazy.
 Therefore, for some years now, there has been a resurgence of native names usage, especially in the Mezquital Valley, Querétaro and northwest of the State of Mexico; territories with a high percentage of Otomi ethnic population.
 On the other hand, in eastern Michoacán, recovery of the native demonym has not had the same effort.